Version 2.5

 Error format

-Errors return a JSON body describing what went wrong:
+Errors return a JSON body with a single error object:

 {